Ioannina Island

 Ioannina Island (Νήσος Ιωαννίνων) is an island in the Lake of Ioannina, Epirus, Greece, a municipal unit of the municipality of Ioannina.
-Its area is 0.2 km2, with biggest length 800 meters and biggest width 500 meters.
+Its land area is 0.675 km2, with biggest length 800 meters and biggest width 500 meters.
 Until the 2011 reform of local government, it was a community within the Ioannina regional unit.
-Its population in 2001 was 347 and in 2011 was 219.
+It is one of only two inhabited lake islands in Greece, the other being Agios Achilleios.
 It is reached by boat from the city of Ioannina or by ferry from the nearby shore.

 History

 The island is mentioned since 13th century when the first monastery, Saint Nicholas Monastery, was built by Michael Philanthropinos, a Byzantine aristocrat, who along with other prominent Byzantine families, left Constantinople after the 1st Fall of the Crusaders in 1204, to settle in just established Despotate of Epirus.
 Shortly after, Stratigopoulos, another aristocrat of Byzantium, founds the homonym Monastery, which later, during the Ottoman period, it was named Diliou Monastery, by the name of the affluent family that maintained it.

 Though the following years were marked by the constant raids of the Albanians and the conquest of Ioannina by the Ottomans in 1430, however, they did not affect the acne of these Monasteries, that reached their peak in the 16th century.
 It was then that the extraordinary frescoes were painted.
 Especially, in the Filanthropinos Monastery, frescoes are a remarkable example of the School of northwestern Greece.
 In that particular Monastery, there was a great library, including "Kouvaras", a manuscript code containing rare texts on the area's history.
 Because of the great acne, two more Monasteries were built, that of Saint Nicholas Methodius (later named Saint Eleousa), also with beautiful murals, which, in 1872 and until 1922, was operated as a priestly school, and, on the northeast side of the island, the Prodromos Monastery, built in a rare architectural style.